EECS 498: Advanced Programming and Principles of Software Design

 Academic Integrity

+Do NOT make your project code available in any form.
 You are still responsible for following these rules even after finishing the course.

-Generative AI Policy
+AI Policy

-Additionally, the use of generative AI in a deceptive or malicious fashion is prohibited.
+The use of generative AI in a deceptive or malicious fashion is prohibited.
 This includes but is not limited to:

 Honor Council Process